kallewoof/PajdegCore/README.md

 ## License

-pajdeg is available under the MIT license.
+Pajdeg is available under the MIT license.
 See the LICENSE file for more info.